A Summer Full of Optimistic Ideas for Higher Ed

 Sometimes I feel like we are the voice of gloom and doom in higher education.
 We don’t mean to be.
 Colleges and universities will survive — they are the gateway to a better, more productive life for almost everyone.
 But they will evolve — the present business model is broken.
+You can order more editing for your own projects from our marketing plan writing service.

 So where are the new ideas to make colleges better?
 Attending a number of recent higher education conferences, I heard a lot of optimistic approaches to higher education — or at least examples of where we need to direct focus to solve problems.